peter-power-594/WordpressMarkupMarkdown/readme.txt

 The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.

 This extension rocks:
+- v3.4: Adding support for categories, tags and taxonomies description field (Woocommerce and REST API compatible)
-- v3.3: Bug fixes, markdown extra with multiple html attributes support, basic compatibility with block styles, compatibility with acf_form added for the frontend
+- v3.3: Support for multiple html attributes, compatibility with acf_form added for the frontend, basic compatibility with block styles
 - v3.2: Support to enable markdown only for custom fields
 - v3.1: Side preview panel fixed
 - v3.0: Choose and sort the default toolbar buttons